| Emperor* |

 great-grandson of Aspar) against the Persians.

-Theodoric occupies Sirmium (Sremska
+and occupies Sirmium (Sremska Mitrovica)

-Mitrovica) after the death of the Gepid king
+after the death of the Gepid king Thraustila. |

 |